 PCC strives to ensure all students have equal access to computing opportunities.
 Some options are open to everyone at PCC, other options are available to currently enrolled students who are working with Disability Services and have demonstrated a need for more specialized approaches.

 See this page from Distance Learning with tips and resources for using Assistive Technology with websites, including D2L, Google Apps and more.

 These stations are distributed across our campuses and extended learning sites and are available for anyone to use.
 All are equipped with Read and Write Gold, JAWS, and ZoomText as part of the standard build.

-Read and Write Gold can be downloaded through the MyPCC Portal from the Help Tab
+Read and Write Gold can be downloaded from the Help Tab in MyPCC.

 Adaptive Computing Stations